No shave life.

 I’ve always had an appreciation for men in their naturally hirsute state, and beards have defined a masculine style and image to me.
 I can’t recall the last time I didn’t have some type of facial hair — I’ve enjoyed sporting a goatee, a short-cropped beard, and even sideburns throughout the years.
 In 2013, I decided to take on a more serious beard-growing endeavour and stopped shaving all together.
 Since then, I’ve fully embraced the ‘no shave life’ and the attention that comes with it.

 In 2015 the commitment to my beard continued, and it achieved its longest length.
 I was interviewed for the now-defunct website called Groom Your Beard, which was an informative site discussing various beard styles and care techniques.
 I was also selected to participate in Lee Vandergrift’s Beard Envy Project, an ongoing curated gallery that features some extraordinary bearded gentlemen.
-Also that year, I had a revealing provocative photoshoot in Meat Magazine, and was prominently featured as the only fully bearded guy in that month's edition.
+Also that year, I had a revealing photoshoot for Issue 19 of Meat Magazine, and my beard definitely makes a bold statement.

 Questions about my no shave life?
 Hit me up.